shiyisteez/politics-docs/source/_posts/place-holder.md

 ---

-This structured Q&A format aims to present the information in an engaging and easily digestible manner, facilitating better understanding and retention of the key concepts related to measuring political subjectivity and polarization.
+This structured Q&A format aims to present the information in an engaging and easily digestible manner, facilitating better understanding and retention of the key concepts related to the essences of politics.